-Jacqueline Couti works in the area of French and Francophone Studies.
-Her research and teaching interests delve into the transatlantic and transnational interconnections between cultural productions from continental France and its now former colonies.
+Her research and teaching interests delve into the transatlantic and transnational interconnections between cultural productions from continental France and its former colonies.
 Her work explores constructions of gender, race, sexuality, identity politics, and nationalism.
-A central theme of her research is how local knowledge in the colonial and post-colonial eras has shaped the literatures, and the cultural awareness of the self, in former French colonies through specific representations of sexuality.
-Before coming to Rice, she taught at the University of Virginia and at the University of Kentucky.
-A highly regarded teacher, Couti has received several awards and she also has directed study-abroad courses in France, Morocco, and on Martinique, and she has also received grants from international foundations, such as the VolkswagenStiftung.
+A central theme is how local knowledge in the colonial and post-colonial eras has shaped literature and cultural self-awareness in former French colonies—especially through specific representations of sexuality.

 Selected Publications